Ricardo Resende

-Ricardo Alves Resende (born 7 September 1984) is a Brazilian football coach.
-At youth level, he won two Copa do Brasil titles with Atlético Mineiro, as well as finishing runner-up with Cruzeiro and Botafogo and winning a Copa Rio with Fluminense.
+Ricardo Alves Resende (born 3 July 1980) is a Brazilian football coach, currently the head coach of Confiança.

-In senior football, Resende was caretaker manager at Cruzeiro in the Campeonato Brasileiro Série A in 2019, and at Botafogo in Campeonato Brasileiro Série B in 2021.
+At youth level, Resende won two Copa do Brasil titles with Atlético Mineiro, as well as finishing runner-up with Cruzeiro and Botafogo and winning a Copa Rio with Fluminense.
+In senior football, he was an interim head coach at Cruzeiro in the Campeonato Brasileiro Série A in 2019, and at Botafogo in Campeonato Brasileiro Série B in 2021.